 At SVDP, we know that we cannot change Teresa’s diagnosis; eventually, these children are going to lose their mother.
 We want to ensure that once that happens, these three children will not become homeless again.
 With your help, we can move forward to tackle the complicated, long-term aspects of this family’s crisis and create a viable plan.
 Please help us build the foundation that young Martin will need to raise his brother and sister, keep them in school, and care for his mother in a new home.

-Choose donation type “other” and note “Sponsor gift for Helen.”
+Choose donation type “other” and note “Sponsor gift for Teresa.”

-Choose donation type “other” and note “Sponsor gift for Patti.”
+Choose donation type “other” and note “Sponsor gift for Prevent Eviction”